robgolding/old.robgolding.com/source/_posts/2012-06-24-django-class-based-views.markdown

             self, request, *args, **kwargs)
 {% endcodeblock %}

-Now, this might seem like a really simple class (in truth, it is), but it hinges on the way ``super`` works.
-It's out of the scope of this post to discuss the intricacies, but I would strongly recommend reading [super-harmful][this article] to understand them.
+This might seem like a really simple class (in truth, it is), but it hinges on the way ``super`` works.
+It's out of the scope of this post to discuss the intricacies, but I would strongly recommend reading [this article][super-harmful] to understand them.
 The important thing to remember when using a mixin like this, which overrides the implementation of a method from "above", is to put it *first* in the list of base classes:

 {% codeblock views.py %}
 class SecretView(LoginRequiredMixin, View):